Ignorance is Bliss: A Game of Regret

 Ignorance is bliss.
-On the other hand, when $q=1$, the risk-free lottery offers no insurance against regret.
+On the other hand, when $\phi=1$, the risk-free lottery offers no insurance against regret.
 The decision maker knows he will learn the outcome of the risky lottery whether he chooses it or not.
-The regret considerations are symmetric and cancel each other out, and the individual's condition is the same as if he were regret neutral.
+The regret considerations are symmetric and cancel each other out, and the individual's condition is the same as if he were regret neutral ($\regretCoeff = 0$).

-Intuitively, the benefit that the risky lottery must yield in order to be chosen becomes lower as $q$ increases due to the reduction in anticipated regret.
-As $q$ decreases (i.e., the likelihood of making an {ex-post} comparison in the case the risky option is not chosen reduces) the agent is increasingly - from an {ex-ante} perspective - insured against regret.
+Intuitively, the benefit that the risky lottery must yield in order to be chosen is decreasing in $\phi$ due to the reduction in anticipated regret.
+To put it another way, as $\phi$ decreases (i.e., the likelihood of making an {ex-post} comparison in the case the risky option is not chosen reduces) an individual is increasingly - from an {ex-ante} perspective - insured against regret.
 And because of this insurance against potential regret, the risky lottery's outcome must increase to tempt the agent away from the safe option.